berensp/berensp.github.io/_posts/2025-01-03-orthopraxy.md

 At one of the parishes I've attended, everyone remains standing during the Eucharistic Prayer, which, to be fair, is totally sanctioned, but also presents a problem in that your posture is discordant with what is really transpiring before you, and so your brain doesn't compute.

 Not just posture but dress *(vestis virum facit)*.
-I realized a number of years ago that the Mass is infinitely more important than the fancy secular events I'd get dressed up for, so I try to put on a tie and leave the Vikings jersey at home[^7], to honor the Lord but also to keep in mind that I'm at the mystical wedding feast of the lamb.
+I realized a number of years ago that the Mass is infinitely more important than the fancy secular events I'd get dressed up for, so I try to put on a tie and leave the Vikings jersey at home[^7], to honor the Lord but also to keep in the fore of my mind that I'm at the mystical wedding feast of the lamb.

 [^7]: <a href="https://bible.usccb.org/bible/matthew/22?11" target="_blank">Mt 22:11-12</a>: "But when the king came in to meet the guests he saw a man there not dressed in a wedding garment.
 He said to him, 'My friend, how is it that you came in here without a wedding garment?'
 But he was reduced to silence."